 My name is Darcey Boucher.
-I'm here testifying on my own time, and I live in Sabattus.
+I'm testifying on my own time, and I live in Sabattus.
 I have worked for the Department of Health and Human Services in the Office of Family Independence for 14 years, and I currently work as an Eligibility Specialist.
-My role involves working with Mainers and families to determine their eligibility for benefits provided through DHHS, such as EBT, TANF, MaineCare, etc.
+My role involves working with Mainers and families to determine their eligibility for benefits provided through DHHS, such as EBT, TANF, MaineCare, etc. Please support LD 1854, An Act to Complete and Implement the Comprehensive Review of the Classification and Compensation System for Executive Branch Employees, sponsored by Representative Drew Gattine.